 Report: Transmission Needed to Meet Corporate America’s Growing Demand for Renewable Power

-Transmission planners are not accounting for up to 51 gigawatts of potential near-term procurement
+Transmission planners are not accounting for up to 51 gigawatts of potential near-term procurement of renewable power.

 WASHINGTON, DC – Big companies are increasingly signing deals to buy wind and solar power, and their large and growing demand may exceed the capacity of existing and planned transmission lines – yet transmission planners aren’t taking this into account as they draw up their future plans.
 That’s according to a new report released today by the Wind Energy Foundation (WEF).